masc-ucsc/docs/docs/pyrope/00-hwdesign.md

     $display("%b\n", a[5:1]); // displays 11111 (sign extend)
     ```

-[^7]: This is very controversial and many companies coding style do not allow
+[^7]: This is very controversial and many companies coding styles do not allow
   the use of `?` to improve synthesis results.